-The City is no longer required to collect samples for lead from plumbing systems, only from the distribution system.
+The City is no longer required to collect samples from plumbing systems and is only required to collect samples from the distribution system.
 Under O.Reg.
 170/03 distribution system samples are required to be collected twice annually, with one set collected during the winter sampling cycle (December 15 to April 15) and another set during the summer sampling cycle (June 15 to October 15).
 The collected samples are tested for alkalinity and pH in year one and two, with lead sampled in year three.
-2015 was the third year of the cycle; therefore, samples were collected from four locations in the distribution system and analyzed for lead, alkalinity and pH.
+2016 was year one; therefore, samples were collected from four locations in the distribution system and analyzed for alkalinity and pH.
 In total, eight samples were collected.
-Lead concentrations ranged between 0.00009 - 0.00041 mg/L, well below the regulated limit of 0.010 mg/L. Alkalinity values ranged from 82 - 101 mg/L, while pH values ranged from 7.45 - 7.71.
-Both of these parameters were well within the recommended guidelines (Table 5).
+Alkalinity values ranged from 80 to 87 mg/L, while pH values ranged from 6.99 to 7.58.
+Both parameters were well within the recommended guidelines (Table 5).

-The City is not required under the Regulation to collect samples from plumbing and analyze for lead concentration, unless requested by a homeowner.
-The City did not receive any requests to have water tested for lead in 2014.
+The City is not required under the Regulation to collect plumbing samples to be analyzed for lead concentrations, unless requested by a homeowner; the City did not receive a request from any homeowners to have the water tested for lead in 2016.